 30. Théâtre Antique d'Orange

-Another one of the major landmark of France is the Théâtre Antique d’Orange located in Rhône valley.
+Another one of the major landmark of France is the Théâtre Antique d'Orange located in Rhône valley.
 This theater is one of the best-preserved theaters in Europe and is on the UNESCO World Heritage List.
-This impressive landmark is 121 feet high with Ancient Roman architecture; it was created under the rule of Augustus to serve as a stage for theater, poetry readings, and other events.
-Today it hosts the Roman festival, Summer Opera festival, theatre, plays, operas, concerts, and more.
+This impressive landmark is 37 m high with Ancient Roman architecture; it was created under the rule of Augustus to serve as a stage for theater, poetry readings, and other events.
+Today it hosts the Roman festival, Summer Opera festival, theater, plays, operas, concerts, and more.

 More travel tips for Europe

 - Most beautiful beaches in Europe for your summer vacation

 - The perfect Mallorca itinerary for your vacation or weekend trip